Curriculum Leader: Miss Jennifer Lamb

-What support is needed?
+What is Sociology?

 What will be studied?

-How is the course assessed?
+How is the GCSE course assessed?

-What equipment is needed?
+What equipment is needed at GCSE?

 Culture and Identity: In this unit we study different cultures and the influence identity has on our everyday lives.
 We study the socialisation process and examine the different agents of socialisation in depth (media, religion, family and peer groups).